ArtistYusen/AU335-Computer-Vision/README.md

 # SJTU-AU335

-Personal SJTU Computer Vision Lab &amp; Project.
+Personal SJTU Computer Vision Labs Solutions.

 Lab solutioins are in the `/lab-*/solution-*.pdf`.
 The _.pdf_ files are exported from the _.md_ files, you can directly modify the _.md_ files which in `/lab-*/solution-*.md`.